 ABOUT: Tulsi [Ocimum tenuiflorum] is an aromatic member of the Lamiaceae or mint plant family, easily recognizable by its square ‘hairy’ stems & distinctive fragrance.
 Also known as Holy Basil & the Queen Of Herbs, tulsi is cultivated around the world for religious & medicinal purposes.
 It has been used for centuries in Chinese & Ayurvedic healing, as well as in religious ceremonies.

 Indeed, recent medical studies have shown Tulsi to actually lower cortisol levels [“The beneficial metabolic effects of tulsi are multiple and include lowering cortisol levels” Gholap S, Kar A.Pharmazie.
-2004;59:876–8] in the body, so it is not just promoting feelings of wellbeing, but actually increasing our resilience to stress & our ability to handle it. [hence my vote for the official herb of 2020]
+2004;59:876–8] in the body, so it is not just promoting feelings of wellbeing, but actually increasing our resilience to stress & our ability to handle it. [hence my vote for the official herb of the pandemic]

 In addition to being used as tea, tulsi is also steam-distilled to create essential oil & hydrosols.
 These can be applied to the skin or diffused in the home to help promote harmony.
 I enjoy bringing large ‘bouquets’ of cut stems & flowers inside to help fragrance our home too.
 This has the added benefit of ensuring I easily have fresh leaves at hand to muddle into drinks too.